konstantins90/symfony-cookie-consent-bundle/README.md

 #### Bootstrap Style

-When enabled SassLoader in your webpack.config.js add the scss file from bootstrap to your project:
+When enabled SassLoader in your webpack.config.js add the scss file from bootstrap to your project

 ```scss
 @import '~bootstrap/scss/bootstrap.scss';